eamcvey/myblog/content/about.md

 I manage the data science team at [TransLoc](www.transloc.com), a mission-driven transit technology company in Durham, NC.
 I have particular interests in:

-* How to make data science functions work optimally within organizations
+* Building data science teams that have an impact on the organization
 * Using data science and technology to be [a force for good](https://datacolumn.wordpress.ncsu.edu/blog/2017/12/04/datalines-mcvey/)
 * Data and the irrationality of human decision making
 * All things R